team113sanger/openstack-farm-ssh-setup/README.md

 Automated VM onboarding helper that sets up SSH access, registers SSH keys with GitHub/GitLab, and optionally configures dotfiles and development environments.

+### What it does

+1. Adds SSH config alias for the new VM
+2. Creates SSH keypair on the VM if missing
+3. Registers the VM's public key with GitHub and GitLab APIs
+4. Optionally sets up dotfiles with dotbot (if GitHub registration succeeds)
+5. Optionally installs R (via rig) and Python (via pyenv) versions from JSON config

 ### Quick Start (Recommended)

 Download and run from GitHub releases: